Skip to content

 Torch

 As a starting point, a hand-held butane torch is good.
-Cookson Gold sell Sistotec, Proxxon and Dremel versions.
+Cookson Gold sell Sistotec, Proxxon and Dremel versions (at the time of writing).
 These are inexpensive, easy to use and also have a small flame so feel safer to use initially.
 They can be less intimidating than larger models, and cost around £30-40, so really affordable to get making.
 You can solder rings, chain links, earrings, cufflinks etc with this torch size.
 For a bangle you may need a larger torch, but you can buy a larger version of these hand torches for bigger pieces.
 I still use my Sistotec torch for many projects as its light weight and easy to handle without gas lines running from it.

 You can purchase butane gas lighter refill bottles from Amazon, eBay or camping outlets.
 Clipper, Newport or Ronson are usually good brands.
 Be careful, some camping gas refills aren’t compatible and have a quite nasty smell to them.
 Always refill your torch in an area with plenty of ventilation.
 This also goes for soldering, make sure you have a window open or good air flow, look after your health.